Matemática

 What equivalent ratios does the calculator show?

-Is a ratio the same as odds (like in probability)?
+Is a ratio the same as odds in probability?

 Odds express a ratio of favorable to unfavorable outcomes, so they use the same math.
 Odds of 3:2 mean 3 favorable to 2 unfavorable, which is 60% probability.
 This calculator simplifies odds ratios correctly.

-What if both parts are already in simplest form?
+What if the ratio is already in simplest form?

-If GCD equals 1, the ratio is already fully simplified and no reduction is possible.
-The calculator will display GCD = 1 and show the original ratio as the simplified result.
+If GCD equals 1, the ratio is already fully simplified — no reduction is possible.
+The calculator will display GCD = 1 and show the original ratio as the result.
+For example, 7:11 has GCD = 1 and cannot be simplified.